Contributed By Patrikios Pavlou & Associates LLC

 Regarding garnishee orders, according to this method of execution, a money judgment is enforced through the attachment of the debts due or accruing due to the judgment debtor that form part of their property available in execution (ie, garnishee order).
 By this method of execution, a third party who owes money to the judgment debtor is required to pay directly to the judgment creditor the debt due or accruing due from them to the judgment debtor, or as much of it as may be sufficient to satisfy the amount of the judgment.

 Many different factors are taken into consideration when calculating the costs and time needed for enforcing a domestic judgment, such as the amount of the judgment, the chosen measure for enforcement, whether there will be substantial opposition by the debtor in the enforcement proceedings (delaying tactics, the filing of interim applications, etc), and the agreement for costs of services between the advocate and the client; therefore, it is impossible to assess a general range of costs to be incurred by the applicant.
 The type of enforcement measure that will be chosen by the creditor will depend on any information available regarding the debtor’s assets, such as movable and immovable property, shares in another company or money in bank accounts.

 Ex Parte Applications

-Ex parte applications are fixed by the Registrar between seven and ten days from filing for first appearance, whereas applications by summons are fixed between one and one and a half months from filing, and in applications by summons the debtor may file an opposition to the measure of enforcement requested by the creditor, leading therefore to a hearing and the court reserving its judgment and issuing it at a later date.
+Ex parte applications are fixed by the Registrar between seven and ten days from filing for first appearance, whereas applications by summons are fixed between one and one and a half months from filing; and in applications by summons the debtor may file an opposition to the measure of enforcement requested by the creditor, therefore leading to a hearing and the court reserving its judgment and issuing it at a later date.
 For example, an application for charging of shares is an ex parte application and therefore will be adjudicated quickly; however, an application for the sale of the shares thereafter is a by summons application that can take anything between three and eight months to be adjudicated.